 If there are no obvious reasons for your long or heavy periods then the doctor may suggest you begin a form of contraception.
 At first, this may cause irregular bleeding or spotting.
 However, over time, this should settle and help your periods to fall into a regular pattern.

-Not all women wish to use contraception and may choose to look at other ways to manage their long or heavy periods such as,
+Not all women and people who menstruate wish to use contraception and may choose to look at other ways to manage their long or heavy periods such as:

 If your doctor is in agreement, they may prescribe you the combined contraceptive pill.
 If you take your packets back-to-back, you will probably skip a period.
 However, one side effect of taking pill packets together can be unexpected bleeding.

 The IUD and vaginal ring can also be used to delay or prevent a period.

 The length of a period is unique to a person's body, however, there are factors that can influence menstruation, including health issues and birth control.
 If you notice any changes to your menstrual cycle or period then it's important to speak to your doctor.